How to Build Tag Clouds From Mastodon Hashtags

 To get a basic high-level overview of what hashtags are used with others, a tag cloud (also known as a word cloud) can be used to visually depict similar terms.
 Each word / tag can be colour coordinated and sized according to their frequency (largest, as most frequent).
 This technique is used to get a feel for what people are talking about with respect to a particular topic or hashtag.

 This blog post covers the basics for generating tag clouds using Mastodon hashtags with the help of wordcloud – a simple Python package for generating fancy tag cloud visualisations.
 This process involves scraping a hashtag timeline centred around a single hashtag of interest.
-For the purposes of this tutorial, I will keep things simple and use as the “seed” hashtag because, well, who doesn’t like coffee.
+For the purposes of this tutorial, I will keep things simple and use #coffee as the “seed” hashtag because, well, who doesn’t like coffee.

 The Code